trilinos/TrilinosWiki/Local-development-with-remote-pull,-test,-and-push.md

 Therefore, it is a good idea to run `remote-pull-test-push-<remote-machine>.sh` in its own terminal.

 **NOTES:**

+* When using the `blocking` mode for the `remote-pull-test-push-<remote-machine>.sh` script, the full output from the remote `checkin-test-sems.sh` script is sent to the STDOUT on the local machine.

 * The script `remote-pull-test-push.sh` also works from Mac OSX machines.
 Therefore, a Trilinos developer can do local development on a Mac OSX laptop and then run one script from their Mac to invoke the pull/test/push process.